 Our eggs are free-range and again, bought in bulk from the farm shop.

 So, why “free-roaming, pasture-fed” meat?

 Firstly, I do not agree with the way factory-farmed meat and poultry is produced.
 You only have to watch on YouTube how the chickens, pigs, and cows are treated.
 In my opinion, it is wrong, inhumane and I actually feel disgusted when watching the standard practices used.
-These are the products ordered and sold by the supermarkets.
+These go on to become the products that you see on the supermarket shelf.

-An unhappy, unnaturally fed animal = sub-standard produce.
+An unhappy, unnaturally fed animal goes on to create sub-standard produce.
 A typical supermarket chicken today contains more than twice the fat, and about a third less protein than 40 years ago.

 Commercially-farmed animals are kept in cramped, unhealthy conditions where bacteria is rife.
 The beaks of chickens, turkeys and ducks are often removed in factory farms to reduce the excessive feather-pecking and cannibalism seen among stressed, overcrowded birds.
-Animals are injected with growth inducing substances to increase their size, fed on grains, sprayed with pesticides and antibiotics and are generally unhappy.
+Animals are fed on grains, sprayed with pesticides and antibiotics and generally have a low quality of live.
 All these components affect the quality of the meat.